-A dedicated connection between the end points are maintained throughout the session.
+A dedicated connection between the endpoints is maintained throughout the session.
 Usually, this means that the quality of service can be reasonably guaranteed to the extent of the bandwidth for the channel that is established.
 Message bits arrive in the same order in which they are sent.
-Traditional telephone circuit is a circuit switched connection oriented system.
+Traditional telephone circuit is a circuit switched connection-oriented system.

 Transmission Media in Telephone Systems:

 In traditional analogue telephone systems, the telephone is connected to the local exchange via category 3 UTP cables.
 This connection is called the local loop.
 It is typically between 1km and 10km length.
 Higher up in the hierarchy, higher bandwidth cables are used to carry multiple telephone calls.
 This is far cheaper than using separate cables for separate calls.
 Specifically, digital lines on fibre are used.
 Analogue systems used a technique called frequency division multiplexing (FDM) to do this.